timueh/sars-cov2-modelling-initiative/readme.md

 The main focus of the initiative is the situation in Germany.
 The scientific background of the initiative varies from epidemiologists, physicians, economists to mathematicians and physicists.

-__This repository serves as a hub to collect code related to the initiative.__
 [__Click here to see the list of all packages.__](list-of-packages.md)

-If you would like to become a member of the repository, please contact tillmann.muehlpfordt@kit.edu.
+__This repository serves as a hub collecting code related to the initiative.
+This repository is *no* repository for code development, but a repository for code collection.
+All repositories are added via `git subtree`, and changes in the original repository are pulled in automatically.__

 If you are new to Git, [see below](#why-git/github).

-## Goals and objectives
+## What to achieve?

+The objectives of this hub repository are

-- provide single point of reference
+- to provide a single point of reference,
-- make your work transparent and accountable
+- to make your work transparent and accountable,
-- allow for reproducibility
+- to allow for reproducibility, and
-- reduce communication overhead
+- to reduce communication overhead.

-## Recommended workflow
+## How to contribute?

 Suppose you would like to add your code to the repository.
 How do you do it?
-There are basically two ways how you can contribute.

-## Case 1: You already have your code in a GitHub repository

-- Open an issue informing that you would like your code to be added.
+Basically, as soon as you have your code in a GitHub repository, you [open an issue](https://github.com/timueh/sars-cov2-modelling-initiative/issues/new), and ask to be added.
+That's it.
+Or in some greater detail:

+1. Put your code in a GitHub repository. __This means to put your code in a *dedicated* repository different from *this* repository.__
+2. [Open an issue](https://github.com/timueh/sars-cov2-modelling-initiative/issues/new), providing the following information:
+    - programming language,
+    - link to your repository, and
+    - a contact e-mail address.
-- Your code will then be pulled via `git subtree`([see this post for a comparison of `git subtree` and `git submodule`](https://codewinsarguments.co/2016/05/01/git-submodules-vs-git-subtrees/)).
+3. Your code will be added to the repository via `git subtree`([see this post if you're interested in the technical details](https://codewinsarguments.co/2016/05/01/git-submodules-vs-git-subtrees/).)
-- Whenever you make changes to your original repo, you open another issue to pull in your existing code; no pull requests are needed.

-## Case 2: You don't have the code in a repository

-- Fork from this repository, see [this excellent guide](https://guides.github.com/activities/forking/).
-- Add your code to the repository:
-    - Check whether there exists a directory for your programming language (Python, R, Julia, Matlab, ...).
-        - If not, create a directory for your programming language
-        - Then, create a directory for your code in the programming lanauge directory.
-- Make a pull request.
+__Note:__ You have and will continue to have full control over your original code.
+Whenever you make changes to your original repository, these changes will be pulled automatically.

 ## Why Git/GitHub?